lakshmanok/lakblogs/stockanalysis/README.md

 The release of LangChain 1.0 and the rapid shipping speed of Google ADK prompted us to take a second look at these frameworks.
 Are they a better choice?
 What do I want in an agent framework?
 * It should simplify the building of production applications. (as opposed to toy demos)
 * We should be able to easily collect datasets that we can use for evaluation and continuous training.
-This is a key value-proposition of Obin.
+This is a key value-proposition of Obin (my company!
+We are hiring.
+See open positions here: <https://www.obin.ai/careers/>).
 * We should be able to run and test agents in isolation.
 * We should be able to easily view traces, following a single user request or data preparation job end-to-end.
 * We should be able to drop down to the model provider's unique capabilities (Google URL context grounding, Claude skills, etc.) at any time